Plate XXII – The Fifth Treatise, Part I, 4th Chapter

 This last Stage is the Red Work, the work from the 6th Sphere, Tiphareth (Red Work of the Sun).
 Now, the final stage of the work takes the alchemist, with guidance from the True Ego, through the final processes toward the completion in the manufacture of the transmuting Stone; on to Union with the Father.

-The physical vehicle, through the entire alchemical process, has now been sufficiently prepared on the self-conscious and subconscious levels to receive the energies and instructions from higher and finer vibratory emanations.
+The physical vehicle, having gone through the entire alchemical process, has now been sufficiently prepared on the self-conscious and subconscious levels to receive the energies and instructions from higher and finer vibratory emanations.
 The cellular life is prepared to absorb these more intense radiations.

 Illustrated here is the Intent of Purpose from the One Ego on the countenance of the Sun.
 The new holy city, Jerusalem, is come down out of heaven, set on a great and high mountain and posited directly opposite the diminutive settlement shown in Plate XIX.
 The New Jerusalem is described in Revelation 21 as a perfect crystal-clear cube.
 This is the 'Cube of Space', understood in Qabalistic literature as Ain Suph, אין סוף, 'no limit' or 'Limitless', the Second Veil of the Absolute.
 Our new awareness of ‘body’ is now the entire physical plane within limitless space, and not merely this planetary orb, or even this galaxy.